 East-West Gateway Council of Governments (EWG) is committed to strengthening local governmental jurisdictions (our membership) through the provision of technical assistance, information dissemination, policy analysis, and education to elected and non-elected officials and staff and the communities they serve.
 Through local government support, the agency provides tools, assistance, and resources for local officials to make better and more informed decisions and fosters collaboration and cooperation between units of federal, state, and local governments.

 Outstanding Local Government Achievement Awards

-Each year, EWG presents the Outstanding Local Government Achievement (OLGA) Awards to recognize the extraordinary work of individuals, governments and other public institutions in the St. Louis region.
-The nominations for the 2017 OLGA awards closed on Sept.
-22, 2017.
-The 2017 OLGA award winners will be announced at EWG’s 52nd Annual Luncheon and Awards Ceremony on Nov.
-17, 2017.
+Each year, East-West Gateway presents the Outstanding Local Government Achievement (OLGA) Awards to recognize the extraordinary work of individuals, governments, and other public institutions in the St. Louis region.
+Award recipients are announced at EWG’s Annual Luncheon and Awards Ceremony.

 Chancellor’s Certificate in Fundamentals of Planning and Zoning

 The Chancellor’s Certificate in Fundamentals of Planning and Zoning was developed by the UMSL Public Policy Administration, East-West Gateway Council of Governments, and the American Planning Association–St. Louis Metropolitan Section.
 This certificate program was designed for municipal and county planning and zoning commissioners, elected officials, including mayors and city council members, municipal staff interested in planning and zoning, and citizens seeking to become involved in local planning and decision-making processes.

 Entering its 20th year in 2023, the Planning and Zoning Chancellor’s Certificate has educated hundreds of members of the St. Louis planning community.
 The 2023 program consisted of seven modules, covering planning practices, processes and topics that are crucial for local government success.